vinnAnony/project-mate/README.md

-# BizCore
+# ProjectMate

 A web app to help in management of an organization - especially software dev team, to manage project, invoicing and payments.

 ## Features

-BizCore provides the following features:
+ProjectMate provides the following features:

 - [x] User authentication and authorization
 - [x] Create, edit and delete projects